Alec Gargett

 Fund science, science integrity and science communication when it comes to the environmental causes of mental illness and violence, and develop science-based policy to address the causes of mental illness and violence.
 The science on the causes of mental illness and violence is inadequate, and the good science that has been done has not been adequately communicated to the public, who are exposed to simplistic and incorrect narratives about the causes of mental illness and violence, some of which increase conflict and hatred and lead to more violence.

-Prevent harm from advertising and provide better info
+Prevent harm from advertising and provide better labelling

 (19.4_Regulate_Advertising)

-Give both SA Health and the EPA the power to regulate against harmful advertising, such as gambling ads or alcohol ads, especially when children may be present, and to regulate product packaging to better inform consumers about products.
+Give both SA Health and the EPA the power to regulate against harmful advertising, such as alcohol ads, especially when children may be present, and to regulate product packaging to better inform consumers about products.

 Make it mandatory to include the Health Star Rating on all packaged foods and beverages.
 Add colour coding to the Health Star Rating, and an exact rating of the product out of 100.
 Include more harmful substances such as microplastics, heavy metals, POPs and alcohol in the algorithm for calculating the Health Star Rating.
 If the food or beverage has a low Health Star Rating, include the quantity of these harmful substances in the nutritional information.